-Cape Town - The government's decision to write off R1.1bn of debt owed by Cuba raised questions about the priorities and objectives of the Zuma administration, the DA said on Wednesday.
+The government’s decision to write off R1.1 billion of debt owed by Cuba raised questions about the priorities and objectives of the Zuma administration, the Democratic Alliance (DA) said today.

-Democratic Alliance foreign affairs spokesperson Kenneth Mubu said: "One has to wonder what the Zuma administration wishes to achieve by buying better relations with Cuba."
+“One has to wonder what the Zuma administration wishes to achieve by buying better relations with Cuba,” DA foreign affairs spokesperson Kenneth Mubu said.

 It was not clear what South Africa could gain by seeking to improve trade with the Caribbean island state “as it is well documented that Cuba possesses a failing economy” and lacked the capacity to become a big importer.

-South Africa's total export volume to Cuba so far this year came to R1bn.
+South Africa’s total export volume to Cuba so far this year came to R1 billion.

 Mubu said Pretoria was not promoting a sensible foreign policy either by building ties with one of the world’s last remaining socialist states.